 I don’t care.
 I shall be either be too mentally serene or too busy perfecting my Cuban dance steps to notice.

 Everyone is home for my birthday weekend!
 Hurray!
-I go into town for a coffee and a sandwich at Caffe Nero with Lucy and Harriet.
+I go into town for a coffee and a sandwich at Caffe Nero with Lucy and Harry.
 We sit by an upstairs window and chat and watch the Saturday shoppers and it’s all very sophisticated and enjoyable.
-I excuse myself to go to the toilet and spend fifteen minutes standing by a locked cupboard, trying the handle every so often, before I realise that it is a locked cupboard and not the upstairs toilet.
+I excuse myself to go to the toilet and spend fifteen minutes standing by the door, trying the handle every so often, before I realise that it's a locked cupboard and not the upstairs toilet.
 I no longer feel sophisticated.

 Later, the girls go into Waitrose to buy food for my Surprise Birthday Dinner and I wait for them on the bench outside.
-The seat is made from a granite slab, but I only realise this once I become aware that my bottom has imperceptibly slipped forwards and I am now not only practically supine, but about to fall off and land on the floor.
+The seat is made from a granite slab, which seems like a grave design flaw (thank you for spotting the excellent pun) as my bottom inevitably edges gradually forwards so that I am now not only practically supine, but about to fall off and land on the floor.
 And not in a dignified way.